hkopp12/Assignment5Hawkins/README.md

 # GIST
 # 10/9/24

 # This map shows a few of the important landmarks in my life, including hometown, current residence, study abroad location and more.
+# Features
+# - Double click to zoom
+# - Altered sceneView
+# - Altered landmarks and symbology

 # http://127.0.0.1:5500/Assignment5Hawkins/week6Assignment/week6Assignment/index.html